peteash10/Speculative-Cameras/notes_july_2016.md

-# Notes from my wall
+# Notes from my studio wall

 Vernacular Photography looks to the future.
 Professional photography is obsessed with the past.